-Windows and skylights bring light and fresh air into our homes as well as offering views to the outside world.
-The common perception of glass as a dangerous material is not unfounded.
+Windows and skylights bring light and fresh air into our homes as well as offer views of the outside world.
+The common perception of glass as a dangerous material not unfounded.
 Standard annealed glass breaks relatively easily and fractures into potentially lethal shards or splinters.
-With safety being of paramount importance, it is perhaps not surprising that there are standards and regulations which govern when glass is used in safety critical locations.
+With safety being of paramount importance, it perhaps not surprising that there standards and regulations which govern when glass used in safety-critical locations.

-Areas of a home that are prone to accidents are required to be fitted with a Grade A safety glass.
-The use of safety glass reduces the risk of injury as it is significantly harder to break and is designed so it won’t fracture into dangerous shards if broken.
-The building code in australia and New Zealand (AS1288) determines where safety glass is required to be installed.
+Areas of a home that are prone to accidents require to fit with a Grade A safety glass.
+The use of safety glass reduces the risk of injury as it significantly harder to break and designed so it won’t fracture into dangerous shards if broken.
+The building code in Australia and New Zealand (AS1288) determines where safety glass required to install.

-Examples of areas where safety glass is required :
+Examples of areas where safety glass required :

 - Glass doors

 - Door side panels